cguenther0929/hygrometerWiFi/README.md

 * V0.0.1 -- New email method is working, but this version desires a good amount of cleanup.
 This version is not ready to be deployed.

 * V0.0.2 -- The email sending routine is working really well.
 However, it won't be tagged as a release until it is tested in the system.
 All network/account parameters are passed in via JSON.

+* v1.0.0 -- Working really well, even with the hygrometer naming key.
+The baud rate has been reduced to 9600 to support necessary algorithm changes at the MCU.